WEB DESIGN :

 No matter the medium you are using, there is always a method to achieving a great web design.
 Design effects our emotions both outright and subliminally.

-5 of the most important components in web site design
+5 of the most important components in web design

 1. COLOR – Consider the color psychology of web design.
 People decide whether or not they like a website in 3 seconds or less and affect their perception of you and your business.
 Avoid applying your personal color preferences and consider appropriate web safe color choices.